Portfolio > Words

 Come July, and I'll be with y-.

-But then, the music abruptly stopped.
+But then, the music abruptly stops.
 The teen singer's once soothing voice cut off mid-chorus.
-And just like the bright sun burning off the morning fog, I and everyone else snapped out of the traumatic haze.
+Just like the bright sun burning off the morning fog, everyone, including myself, snaps out of the traumatic haze.

-"I'm sorry everyone," a raspy voice, sore from all the crying, crackled over the loudspeakers.
-"We didn't know this song was still on the rotation."
+"I'm sorry everyone," a raspy voice, sore from crying, crackled over the loudspeakers.
+"We didn't know this song got on the rotation."

-People started cheering, clapping, hooting, and hollering for the brave soul who managed to get themselves off the floor and turn the song off.
-They treated him like some airplane pilot who made a successful emergency landing on a busy interstate.
-I wouldn't have been surprised if someone recommended him for a medal.
+The store erupted with applause.
+Cheering and clapping for the brave soul who managed to get themselves off the floor and turn the song off.
+It was as if he were some airplane pilot who made a successful emergency landing on a busy interstate.
+I wouldn't be surprised if someone recommended him for a medal.

 "As a token of our apology, everything in the deli will be 10% off for the next hour," the voice said again.
-More cheers erupted.
+More cheers.

-I crawled up off the floor, brushing away the tears from my eyes while smearing marina sauce on my face.
+I crawled up off the floor, brushing away the tears from my eyes while smearing marinara sauce on my face.
 An older man with tears frozen on his face from breaking down in the frozen food aisle hurried past me on his way towards the deli.
 I wasn't hungry anymore, and 10% off day-old fried chicken and stale mashed potatoes was not enough for me to continue shopping.
-I wanted a drink, to hold my wife and kids, and call my brother.
+I wanted a drink and a bath.

 "Clean up on aisle 6."